sarahtartaruga/image-trendlines/README.md

 Sometimes adaptions might be necessary as this repository was designed for a particular Twitter API dataset.
 In the code, look at `# TO CONFIGURE` to find the relevant points for an easy adaption.

 Typical features that you have to adapt will be the time format as indicated in your csv file for pasing it correctly.
-Further, you might wish to change the plot type (e.g. to a stem plot) or the general styling (e.g. font, figure size, image size).
+Further, you might wish to change the plot type (e.g. to a stem plot) or the general styling (e.g. font, figure size, image size, label names).

 ## Further plans and extensions